Zoysia japonica

 Common in sunny areas in Zone 6-10.
 Irregular yellow patches that stay dry even after watering, often near pavement where heat builds.

-In Zone 5-8, wait for soils above 55°F before fertilizing.
+Wait for active green-up before fertilizing.
 Dethatch lightly if buildup exceeds 0.5 inch, and repair winter-damaged edges with plugs.

 Zoysia behaves as a managed turf species, not a wild meadow grass.
 It provides soil stability and erosion control, but offers limited habitat compared to native prairies, so mix in beds of pollinator plants where you have room.